-- 1) The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
-Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 2) These Sporting Regulations were published on 30 October 2005 and come into force on 1 January 2006 and replace all previous FIA Formula One World Championship Sporting Regulations.
+1) The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
+Headings in this document are for ease of reference only and do not form part of these Sporting Regulations.
+Changes to these Sporting Regulations which, in the opinion of the FIA Technical Department, involve significant change to the design of the car will be announced in accordance with Article 2.2 of the Formula One Technical Regulations.
+Other changes will be announced no later than the 31 October preceding the season of their introduction.
+All changes to the Formula One